 The Fed can also serve as a “lender of last resort,” providing credit to banks or other financial firms experiencing financial distress and teetering on the brink of collapse.
 In a sense, those loans have a lever on the money supply as well, giving banks the ability to offer more funds to consumers.

-Misconception No. 6: The Fed is unconstitutional
+Myth No. 8: The Fed is unconstitutional

 The Fed is arguably the most powerful central bank in the world.
 Its decisions on interest rates impact all of the U.S., as well as other countries around the globe.